ml-energy/zeus-apple-silicon/README.md

 The library operates by defining measurement windows.
 You mark the beginning and end of a code section you want to measure.

-1. Start a measurement window: Use `AppleEnergyMonitor::begin_window(label)` to start measuring energy consumption.
+1.  **Start a measurement window**: use `AppleEnergyMonitor::begin_window(label)` to indicate you want energy measurement to *start* at that line of code.
 Each window needs a string label passed in as an argument.
-2. Execute Code: Run the code you want to profile.
+2.  **The code being measured**: The start of the window should be followed by the code you want to measure energy for.
-3. End & Retrieve: Use `AppleEnergyMonitor::end_window(label)` with the *same label* that started the window to stop measurement for that window.
-This function returns an `AppleEnergyMetrics` object containing energy data collected during the window.
+3.  **End & Retrieve Results**: indicate where you want your measurement window to *end* by using `AppleEnergyMonitor::end_window(label)` with the *same label* you used to mark the window's start.
+The `AppleEnergyMonitor::end_window(label)` function returns an `AppleEnergyMetrics` object containing energy data collected during the window.

-**Things to Note:**
+**Note about Measurement Windows:**

 *   You can have multiple windows active simultaneously (i.e., they can overlap), as long as each uses a distinct label.
 *   Non-overlapping windows can re-use names.
 I.e., once a window is ended with `end_window`, its label is free to be reused.
 *   Attempting to start a window with a label still currently in use (i.e., `end_window` not yet called for that label) will raise an exception.
 *   Calling `end_window` with a label that doesn't belong to any currently active window will raise an exception.

+**Note about Results of Measurements:**
+*   Results are reported via an `AppleEnergyMetrics` struct, but depending on your processor, some metrics may not be available (e.g., DRAM may not be available on older machines).
+In such cases, fields that could not be measured will be presented as: `None` in Python, and an empty `std::optional` object in C++.
+*   A more detailed explanation of results is provided [later in this readme](#structclass-appleenergymetrics).

 ## Usage Examples

 The API is identical in C++ and Python.
+For available fields of a result object, read [this section of the readme](#structclass-appleenergymetrics).

 ### C++ Example